TAX STRATEGY - 2022

 Internal controls are in place over new projects to ensure tax risks are identified at an early stage in development.
-This enables us to gain an understanding and obtain appropriate advice where necessary in a timely manner, which allows us to implement appropriate arrangements to minimise risks in this area.
+This enables us to gain an understanding and obtain appropriate advice where necessary in a timely manner, which allows us to implement appropriate arrangements to minimize risks in this area.

 Our aim is to maintain our low risk status by following our tax strategy to ensure our reputation is not damaged.

-By employing appropriately qualified staff, maintaining appropriate systems and processes and making use of advisors where necessary, we aim to minimise the risk of failing to meet our obligations.
+By employing appropriately qualified staff, maintaining appropriate systems and processes and making use of advisors where necessary, we aim to minimize the risk of failing to meet our obligations.

 Eurostar seeks to identify those areas where we believe there may be tax risks and acts to manage those risks accordingly.
 Risks are maintained on a risk register which is regularly reviewed for completeness and changes in risk levels.
 The top risks are included on the Top Risk Register which is reviewed by both the Audit Committee and Board of Directors.